alim98/SAM/README.md

 ### Metric and Cost Function Evaluation

 For evaluating the performance of our model during training, we implemented two metrics: the Dice coefficient and the Intersection over Union (IoU) score.
 These metrics provide insights into the accuracy and consistency of the model's segmentation outputs.
+## Results

+### Model Training

+- **Loaded Model:** The model was successfully loaded from the specified path `drive/MyDrive/model_epoch_9.pt`.
+- **Continued Training:** Training resumed from epoch 10.
+- **Training Duration:** Training for one epoch took approximately 18 minutes and 14 seconds.

+### Metrics Evaluation

+- **Dice Coefficient Metric:** The Dice coefficient metric yielded a tensor of values, with one value notably negative (-6.8739), indicating significant deviation from expected performance.
+- **IoU Metric:** The Intersection over Union (IoU) metric provided a tensor of values, showing a mix of positive and negative values.
+One class had a negative IoU (-0.7746), suggesting poor segmentation performance for that class.

+### Epoch Summary

+- **Epoch:** 10
+- **Mean Loss:** 0.5125231067836284

+These results indicate the need for further analysis and potential adjustments to improve model performance.